Škoda Auto: World Rally Championship

-World Rally Championship-2
+WRC2

-In 2009, Škoda entered the Intercontinental Rally Challenge (IRC) for the first time, using the Fabia S2000, winning three rallies and finishing second in both the drivers and manufacturers championship.
-In 2010, Škoda won a total of seven IRC events winning both the manufacturers and driver championship for Juho Hänninen.
-These achievements were repeated in the following two seasons, with Andreas Mikkelsen as the drivers' champion.
-In 2013, the Intercontinental Rally Challenge was merged with the European Rally Championship (ERC) and the team gained the drivers' championship title once again for Jan Kopecký.
-The car was also raced by privateers in several championships, including Red Bull, Barwa, Rene Georges and Rufa in the 2010 Super 2000 World Rally Championship.
+In 2009, Škoda entered the Intercontinental Rally Challenge (IRC) for the first time, using the Fabia S2000, winning three rallies and finishing second in both the drivers and manufacturers' championships.
+In 2010, Škoda won a total of seven IRC events, winning both the manufacturers' and driver championships for Juho Hänninen.
+These achievements were repeated in the following two seasons, with Andreas Mikkelsen as the driver's champion.
+In 2013, the Intercontinental Rally Challenge was merged with the European Rally Championship (ERC), and the team gained the drivers' championship title once again for Jan Kopecký.
+The car was also raced by privateers in several championships, including Red Bull, Barwa, Rene Georges, and Rufa in the 2010 Super 2000 World Rally Championship.

 Škoda Motorsport won the 2015, 2016, 2017 and 2018 WRC-2 championships with Škoda Fabia R5.

 Bonneville Speedway

 In August 2011, a special Škoda Octavia vRS set a world record at the Bonneville Speedway and became the fastest production car in the world with an engine up to two litres, when it hit 227 mph.
 The current fastest production Škoda car is the Škoda Superb III, with a top speed of 250 km/h and an acceleration from 0 to 100 km/h in 5.8 seconds.